samdzie/cs326-final-alef/docs/final.md

 A final up-to-date list/table describing your application’s user interface.
 This should include the name of the UI view and its purpose.
 You should include a screenshot of each of your UI views.

 ## APIs
-A final up-to-date list/table describing your application’s API
+API documentation is available [here](https://docs.google.com/document/d/1c31cUi0dC66n8w7lVmq3Tw-KCG-3hsgRvamOfF9ZKB4/edit?usp=sharing).

 ## Database
 A final up-to-date representation of your database including a brief description of each of the entities in your data model and their relationships if any.